 Present Perfect activities

-The main objectives of this lesson with Present Perfect activities are to:
+The main objectives of this worksheet with Present Perfect activities are to:

 • practise Present Perfect in affirmative and negative statements and questions;